llvm/Polygeist/content/_index.md

 # Polygeist Overview

-Polygeist is a new compilation flow that connects the MLIR compiler infrastructure to cutting edge polyhedral optimization tools.
+Polygeist is a new C and C++ frontend and compilation flow that connects the MLIR compiler infrastructure to cutting edge polyhedral optimization tools.
 Our goal with Polygeist is to connect decades of research in the polyhedral model to the new MLIR compiler infrastructure.